dogukansahil/neosaver/README.md

 - Text Color: Adjust the RGB values in the code to change the text color.
 - Text Shadow: Control the shadow color, offset, and blur radius by modifying the corresponding properties in the code.
 - Text Alignment: By default, the text is left-aligned, but you can modify the code to support different alignments if desired.
+- Wake, Up Neo..
+Follow the white rabbit..
+The matrix has you..

 For more advanced customization options and additional features, consider upgrading to the premium version.